BLOG

 solar panels on roof

-Turning sunlight into energy is a remarkable accomplishment.
+By Matthew Mausner – Turning sunlight into energy is a remarkable accomplishment.
 Solar energy refers to photovoltaic cells contained within a solar panel, which turn the sun’s radiation directly into usable energy in a human-created power grid.
-Solar energy is in certain ways the best way to generate electricity locally and relatively sustainably in climates and locations with lots of sunlight.
+This form of energy is in certain ways the best way to generate electricity locally and one of the many advantages of solar energy is that it can be generated relatively sustainably in climates and locations with lots of sunlight.

 Except for manufacturing the materials to create the solar panels and equipment, and transporting and installing the panels, solar energy is renewable and sustainable.
 It is an ideal to aspire to in certain key ways compared to the conventional options for power generation, which are power from fossil fuel burning including coal, oil, and natural gas; nuclear power; and hydroelectric power.